cdefgah/whatsapp-jpeg-repair/README.md

 You can now put the files downloaded from WhatsApp into the `whatsapp-files` folder.
 Launch the `whatsapp-jpeg-repair` application by double-clicking on it.
 Then retrieve the repaired files from the `repaired-files` folder.

-Mac OS users should note that they will need to close the displayed window manually when the text `[Process completed]` appears.
+Mac OS users, please note that if you launch the application by double-clicking on it in the graphical user interface, the application window will open and you will need to close it manually when the text `[Process completed]` appears.

-Please note that Linux users will not see an additional window, which may be inconvenient.
+Please note that Linux users will not see an additional window when they double-click an executable file in the graphical user interface.
+This may be inconvenient.
 To control the application's output, open a Terminal window in the application's folder and enter the following command:

 ```bash
 ./whatsapp-jpeg-repair
 ```

-You can use the `runme.sh` script to add extra options to the application command line.
-Open the file with a text editor and scroll down to the line.
+You can use the `runme.sh` script to add an additional combination of supported options to the application command line.
+Open the file in a text editor and scroll down to the relevant line.

 ```bash
 ./whatsapp-jpeg-repair --dont-wait-to-close=false --use-current-modification-time=false --delete-whatsapp-files=false